marioroy/mce-shared/README.md

 MCE::Shared enables extra functionality on systems with IO::FDPass installed.
 Without it, MCE::Shared is unable to send file descriptors to the shared-manager process.
-The use of IO::FDPass applies to Condvar, Queue, and Handle (mce_open).
+The use applies to Condvar, Queue, and Handle (mce_open).
 IO::FDpass isn't used for anything else.

 To install this module type the following: